-If you don’t have the time and patience to compare policies and you’re not too worried about the price, go with Amica or ask an independent insurance agent for the most reliable coverage.
+If you don’t have the time to compare policies and are not too worried about the price, go with Amica or ask an independent insurance agent for the most reliable coverage.

 If you’d rather make sure you’re getting the best deal, shop around and compare rates, but be sure you’re getting adequately covered.